-The majority of semen used by us is pooled from residual semen obtained from healthy volunteers or from patients (by permission) or from participant laboratories.
+Semen used by the Scheme is pooled from residual semen obtained from healthy volunteers or from patients (by permission) or from participant laboratories.
 Semen specimens for concentration and morphology assessment are pooled specimens.

 All specimens, images and video clips are human in origin.